pbitmonkey/bitmonkey-debug/README.md

 Before you start please be sure your Virtual Machine is update Open the terminal and run this comand ...

 -------- sudo apt update && sudo apt dist-upgrade && sudo apt autoremove --------

--------- List of depency you shold have installed on your Virtual Machine to finally install Bitmonkey : sudo apt-get install git git clone https://github.com/pbitmonkey/bitmonkey-debug.git sudo apt-get install autoconf libtool pkg-config
+-------- List of depency you should have installed on your Virtual Machine to finally install Bitmonkey : the following ...

+sudo apt-get install git
+git clone https://github.com/pbitmonkey/bitmonkey-debug.git
+sudo apt-get install autoconf libtool pkg-config